 A Priest at Emmington is mentioned in about 1190, and from the 1st recorded Presentation in 1224, when Sir Geoffrey de Sackville was Patron, the Advowson in the Middle Ages Descended with the Manor.
-In 1317 and 1319, during the Minority of Andrew de Sackville, the King Presented.
-In the 1470s the Advowson was the subject of Litigation between Humphrey Sackville, Lord of the Manor, and Thomas Rookes of Fawley (Bucks), who had long been claiming Emmington Manor.
-Rookes Presented to Emmington Church in 1474, and when in 1476 he was sued by Humphrey Sackville for the Advowson, he apparently claimed that after the death of Andrew de Sackville in 1369 without Legitimate heirs, it should have been inherited by Thomas de Sackville of Fawley.
-He seems to have won his case, for he Presented again in 1480.
+In 1317 & 1319, during the Minority of Andrew de Sackville, the King Presented.
+In the 1470s the Advowson was the subject of Litigation between Humphrey Sackville, Lord of the Manor & Thomas Rookes of Fawley (Bucks), who had long been claiming Emmington Manor.
+Rookes Presented to Emmington Church in 1474, and when in 1476 he was Sued by Humphrey Sackville for the Advowson, he apparently claimed that after the death of Andrew de Sackville in 1369 without Legitimate Heirs, it should have been inherited by Thomas de Sackville of Fawley.
+He seems to have won his Case, for he Presented again in 1480.
 In 1482 he gave up his claim to Emmington Manor, and the Advowson then returned to the Sackvilles.
 On the death of Sir Richard Sackville in 1524, the Manor was inherited by his eldest son John; the Richard Sackville who sold the Presentation of 1537 may have been either John’s younger brother or John’s son and heir, Sir Richard Sackville.

 The Advowson, however, belonged to the Sackville Family until Richard, the 3rd Marquess, sold it.
 It was the subject of several Legal Transactions, and in 1639 it was bought by John Coulding of Hill Court in Longdon (Worcs).
 In 1676 his son Edward sold it for £100, and later the same year it was bought for £110 by Henry Ashhurst, and thus became reunited with the Manor, the descent of which it followed until Magdalen College in 1948 sold it to the Diocesan Board of Patronage.

-Repairs to the Church and Chancel were carried out in 1802–3 and 1841, but their state in 1852 was nevertheless described as ‘very dilapidated‘.
+Repairs to the Church & Chancel were carried out in 1802/3 & 1841, but their state in 1852 was nevertheless described as ‘very dilapidated‘.

-In 1873–4 the Church was rebuilt on the old Foundation except for the North wall of the Nave and the exterior of the Tower.
+In 1873–4 the Church was rebuilt on the old Foundation except for the North Wall of the Nave and the Exterior of the Tower.
 It has an open Timber Roof and Tiled Floor.
-The Architect of the Chancel was Charles Buckeridge of Oxford and London and the Builder was Giles Holland of Thame.
-The cost, including that of the interior fittings, was £952.
+The Architect of the Chancel was Charles Buckeridge of Oxford and London & the Builder was Giles Holland of Thame.
+The cost, including that of the Interior fittings, was £952.
 Herbert Wykeham of Tythrop House bore the cost of rebuilding the Nave and the Rector mainly paid for the Chancel.
-The new Woodwork to the Interior of the Tower and the rehanging of the Bells was paid for by the 3 Farmers of the Parish, all of the North Family.
+The new Woodwork to the Interior of the Tower and the rehanging of the Bells was paid for by the 3-Farmers of the Parish, all of the North Family.
 When completed the Church seated 120, as it had done before its restoration.
-It was still (c.1958) lit by Lamps and Candles.
+It was still (c.1958) lit by Lamps & Candles.

 The only Roman Catholic ever recorded in the Parish was Isabel Franklin, the wife of Henry Franklin, in 1641.

-In 1778 the Rector reported that the people were ‘very ignorant‘, and in 1781 that few children in the Parish could read and that they were so ill clothed that they were unwilling to come to be Catechised.
+In 1778 the Rector reported that the people were ‘very ignorant‘, and in 1781 that few children in the Parish could read and that they were so ill-clothed that they were unwilling to come to be Catechised.
 No kind of Education existed for the Village children until 1820 when a Sunday School was started.
-In 1833 the Rector and P T H Wykeham, the Lord of the Manor, supported it and there were 26 boys and girls.
-This was still flourishing in 1834 and in 1854, when there were 28 children.
+In 1833 the Rector & P T H Wykeham, the Lord of the Manor, supported it and there were 26 boys & girls.
+This was still flourishing in 1834 and in 1854, when there were 28-children.
 There is no record of any Day-School.
 The children went to Chinnor School in 1871 and to Sydenham in 1878.
-They still attended Sydenham school in 1920, but were later transferred to Chinnor where they attended in 1956.
+They still attended Sydenham School in 1920, but were later transferred to Chinnor where they attended in 1956.